 Jan Tschichold "The Form of a Book", On Typography, p.
 21

 The books did not help us much with sans serif vs serif readability, and we tried to use scientific articles to figure out if there is any evidence that serif is easier, faster or more enjoyable to read than sans serif.
 Of course, this is not complete scientific research, but it is better than the "conventional wisdom".
 So let’s have a journey to understand what is the best font for reading.

 Font legibility depends on the accuracy of its elements, which usually means the ability to recognize individual letters or words.

-Readability is directly related to the optimal layout and structure of the entire body of text.
+Readability of serif font vs sans serif is directly related to the optimal layout and structure of the entire body of text.

 Serifs guide the eye along the line

 Wikipedia and a million other design articles say serifs guide eye movement along lines when reading large blocks of printed text.

 Here you need to know that the eyes do not move smoothly.
 When we read or search for an object in our field of vision, the eyes "jump" from point to point, making rapid movements called saccades.